Koredotcom/docs/docs/xo/app-settings/language-management/multilingual-vas-components-feature-support.md

 <tr>
 <td><strong>!abc</strong>
 <br>
-Indicates the word/concept “abc” should not exist anywhere in the user utterance after this token
+Indicates the word/concept “abc” should not exist anywhere in the user <br>utterance after this token
 </td>
 <td>All languages
 </td>